 - Through Crawl, the search engine bot walks through the site’s source code behind the page and explores it to see if there are links to other sites.
 The links help Google to establish the relationship between your site and other sites that are dedicated to the same topic.

 - Google decides what pages respect the rules, how important the URLs between sites are, then copies these pages and stores them (Cache) on servers all over the world.

 - When the user searches for different topics using keywords or search queries, the search engine retrieves relevant results.

 - Algorithms have 200 different elements that help them select the results, rank pages, and display them in SERP depending on their popularity and keywords.

 - Panda algorithm aims to determine businesses to build quality content on the site, and this algorithm was created to punish spam.

 - For example, Google penalizes sites that are built to lead an audience to ad pages by including anchor text, with competitive keywords that do not define the attached hyperlink.
-By entering URLs that are not related to the content of the post and do not have relevant anchor text is a spammy activity and Google blocks public access to this type of site.
+By entering URLs that are not related to the post and do not have relevant anchor text is a spammy activity and Google blocks public access to this type of sites.